Look cool and save the planet by supporting these eco friendly wood sunglasses brands this summer!

 10. Hemp Eyewear

-Ok, so it’s not actually wood, but these stone-cold cool sunglasses are even more sustainable!
+Ok, so it’s not actually wood.
+But these stone-cold cool accessories are even more sustainable!

 Currently located in Edinburgh, all Hemp Eyewear sunglasses are handmade by a team of dedicated, well-paid artisans.